zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * Create users: users who are in Entra ID and assigned to the Mendix SCIM application in Azure are automatically created in the Mendix application.

-* Remove users: deactivates users in the Mendix app when they are deleted from Entra ID or removed from the group of users assigned to use your app.
+* Remove users: user deletion can be either a 'hard' delete, which removes user records from the app's database, or a 'soft' delete, which deactivates the Mendix user but keeps their records.
+If you set the flag **Default_DeleteUserPermanently** to *True*, the user will be deleted permanently.
+By default, the flag is set to *False*.

 * The following user attributes are supported during the creation or updating of users: first name, last name, and email address.